yukangnineteen/computational_physics_N2014301020117/Exercise-3/exercise-3.md

 ![GIF-L2](https://github.com/yukangnineteen/computational_physics_N2014301020117/blob/master/Exercise-3/computational_physics%20homework%203-L2.gif)

 ## 4.Conclusion
-* I have finished my homework and made some progress in python programming
+* Finally I made it alone and in the process of it I learned a lot more than what I had learned in the class

 ## 5.Acknowledgement
-* none
+* our devoted professor